jupyter-server/jupyter-resource-usage/CONTRIBUTING.md

 # Contributing

-Contributions to NBResuse are highly welcome!
+Contributions to jupyter-resource-usage are highly welcome!
 As a [Jupyter](https://jupyter.org) project, you can follow the [Jupyter contributor guide](https://jupyter.readthedocs.io/en/latest/contributor/content-contributor.html).

 Make sure to also follow [Project Jupyter's Code of Conduct](https://github.com/jupyter/governance/blob/master/conduct/code_of_conduct.md)